pypa/packaging.python.org/source/distributing.rst

   that contains option defaults for ``setup.py`` commands.
 * A `MANIFEST.in
   <https://github.com/pypa/sampleproject/blob/master/MANIFEST.in>`_ that defines
-  additional files to be included in the project distribution when it's packaged.
+  additional files to be included in :term:`distribution packages <distribution package>`` created from the project.

 Name